SeisComP3/seiscomp3/src/trunk/libs/seiscomp3/processing/magnitudes/descriptions/global_ml.rst

    mag = \log10(A) - (-3) = \log10(A) + 3

 which is according to the original Richter (1935) formula if the amplitude is measured in millimeters.
-Note that the baseline for logA0 is millimeters for historical reasons, while internally in SeisComP 3 the Wood-Anderson amplitudes are measured and stored micrometers.

 Several distance-value pairs can be configured for different ranges of epicenter distance.